 Today, the wines of Mouton tend to reflect the estate's personality – rich, seductive and opulent, and simply irresistible in truly great years.

-Please note: bottle shown is for illustrative purposes only.
+Please note: bottle shown is for illustrative purposes only (not actual bottle for sale).